CAIMEOX/feat-moon/README.md

 ## How To Use

 The enumerators are defined in a very boilerplate manner but currently MoonBit does not provide any meta programming features.
-You can check the files in `lib` directory which ended with `test_mbt` to find the usage.
+You can check the files in `lib` directory which ended with `test_.mbt` to find the usage.

 ## Contributor